-Opening the series is the iconic “Daughters of the Dust” (1991—Feb 3-5), Julie Dash’s dreamlike evocation of early-20th-century Gullah life (itself a key influence on what that would come after, like Beyoncé’s recent visual album “Lemonade” for example), a sumptuous celebration of folk traditions and black womanhood.
-Four rarely viewed shorts directed by Julie Dash will be shown on February 5 and 6; “Four Women” (1975), “Illusions” (1982), “Praise House” (1991) and “Standing at the Scratch Line” (2016).
+Opening the series on Friday was the iconic “Daughters of the Dust” (1991—Feb 3-5), Julie Dash’s dreamlike evocation of early-20th-century Gullah life (itself a key influence on what that would come after, like Beyoncé’s recent visual album “Lemonade” for example), a sumptuous celebration of folk traditions and black womanhood.
+In addition, rarely viewed shorts directed by Julie Dash were shown yesterday, February 5, and will be shown today, February 6; they are: “Four Women” (1975), “Illusions” (1982), “Praise House” (1991) and “Standing at the Scratch Line” (2016).

-Also on February 6, and again on February 15, Camille Billops’ fearlessly personal work is highlighted with screenings of “Suzanne, Suzanne”(1982), a portrait of a woman processing her abusive father and her drug addiction; “Finding Christa” (1991), an autobiographical record of the filmmaker’s reunion with the daughter she gave up for adoption; and “Take Your Bags” (1998), Billop’s examination of slavery and cultural theft.
+Also today, and again on February 15, Camille Billops’ fearlessly personal work is highlighted with screenings of “Suzanne, Suzanne”(1982), a portrait of a woman processing her abusive father and her drug addiction; “Finding Christa” (1991), an autobiographical record of the filmmaker’s reunion with the daughter she gave up for adoption; and “Take Your Bags” (1998), Billop’s examination of slavery and cultural theft.

 Screening on February 7, the great Ruby Dee scripted and stars in “Zora is My Name” (1989), a tribute to visionary writer and folklorist Zora Neale Hurston.